 With that said, if you have the budget for multiple days, then you may have several options available.
 Undercover Tourist is an official spot for discount park tickets.
-You won’t see much of a savings unless you’re buying a 4 day ticket or more.
+You won’t see much of savings unless you’re buying a 4-day ticket or more.
 Disney makes it worth your while to add on extra days.
 The more days you add, the lower the price for each day becomes.

 If you’re really trying to keep costs low, I suggest choosing one park to visit and buying a 1 day base ticket.
 Go into the park in the middle of your trip and enjoy your Disney resort on the off days!
 With free Disney transportation, you could also choose to resort hop or visit Disney Springs, all for free!

 In order to keep your budget SUPER LOW, you’ll need to get a little creative with your food choices.
 If you’re flying cheap with a limited number of bags, you won’t have a lot of room for food, so use your space wisely.
 There are several grocery delivery services available to bring food to your resort.
-You will most likely have a microwave and mini fridge in your room and the resort food courts do sell bread, peanut butter and jelly, etc.
+You will most likely have a microwave and mini-fridge in your room and the resort food courts do sell bread, peanut butter, and jelly, etc.

 You may be interested in my post: Grocery Deliver to Your Disney Resort

-If you can pack snacks, refillable water bottles and get breakfast and lunch supplies delivered to your room, you will have minimal food left to buy.
+If you can pack snacks, and refillable water bottles and get breakfast and lunch supplies delivered to your room, you will have minimal food left to buy.
 The resort food court does have a few reasonable options for meals.
 You may even find that the larger size options can be split between kids!
 Our favorite thing to split is a pizza.
-You can view the All Star Movies “World Premier Food Court” menu here: World Premier Food Court Menu
+You can view the All-Star Movies “World Premier Food Court” menu here: World Premier Food Court Menu

 In the Park

 Food and drinks are allowed in the park!
-Pack sandwiches and snacks in a backpack to cut down on cost.
+Pack sandwiches and snacks in a backpack to cut down on costs.
 Instead of sitting down for a full meal, our family enjoys sharing and sampling different foods all throughout the park.

 For a great value snack, purchase a refillable popcorn bucket for $10 and get unlimited $2 refills.
 It makes a nice souvenir and the popcorn is really good!
 Some parks even offer different kinds of popcorn (cheese, kettle corn, etc.)

 While driving your own car might seem cheaper, there are a few extra fees you’ll need to include.
-On top of gas prices, you’ll also have meals on the way down, overnight lodging and parking fees at the Disney parks.
+On top of gas prices, you’ll also have meals on the way down, overnight lodging, and parking fees at the Disney parks.
 You may also get less time to enjoy your vacation because you’ll spend more time traveling.

 Instead, can I convince you to try flying Spirit?
-Does it feel more like a crammed city bus than an airplane?
+Does it feel more like a cramped city bus than an airplane?
 Yes, yes it does.
 Do they charge you for every single thing including water and peanuts?
 Again, yes.
 BUT, if you can do without peanuts and pack super light, Spirit will always be THE CHEAPEST option for flying.

 You will need to check out your nearest airport to see if Spirit flies there and if they have direct flights to Orlando.
 But I can almost guarantee you they will be the cheapest option.
 Now, if you cannot pack light and have to purchase bags, purchase them right away!
-Spirit’s price for checked bags is cheapest at the time of ticket booking and will go up in price if you have to do it later.
+Spirit’s price for checked bags is the cheapest at the time of ticket booking and will go up in price if you have to do it later.